kubernetes/minikube/site/content/en/docs/Reference/Commands/node.md

       --vmodule moduleSpec               comma-separated list of pattern=N settings for file-filtered logging
 ```

-## minikube cache list
+## minikube node start

-List all available images from the local cache.
+Starts a node.

 ### Synopsis

-List all available images from the local cache.
+Starts an existing stopped node in a cluster.

 ```
-minikube cache list [flags]
+minikube node start [flags]
 ```

 ### Options

 ```
-      --format string   Go template format string for the cache list output.
-The format for Go templates can be found here: https://golang.org/pkg/text/template/
-                        For the list of accessible variables for the template, see the struct values here: https://godoc.org/k8s.io/minikube/cmd/minikube/cmd#CacheListTemplate (default "{{.CacheImage}}\n")
-  -h, --help            help for list
+  -h, --help          help for start
+      --name string   The name of the node to start
 ```

 ### Options inherited from parent commands